-Relaxed work environment, easier collaborations, and more empathy among the team are some of the top benefits of starting a family business.
-You might be hesitant because you think it’s more difficult to make hard decisions.
+Enjoying a relaxed work environment, easier collaborations, and more empathy among the team are some of the top benefits of starting a family business.
+You might be hesitant because you think it is more difficult to make hard decisions with family involved.

-Believe it or not, it’s easier than you think if you lead it like you would do any business.
-Not sure what we’re talking about?
+Believe it or not, it is easier than you think if you lead it like you would do any business.
+Not sure what we are talking about?

 1. Establish Clear Communication Channels